Lsyncd Alternative for Real-Time Sync

 If you’re fine with Lsyncd as it is, you may have stopped reading by now.
 Lsyncd is designed to propagate changes one-way: from 1 Linux host to 1 other Linux remote backup system.

-Resilio Connect can do that–but so can Resilio Sync, an entry-level Resilio product.
-Resilio Connect is designed for larger-scale scenarios where IT or DevOps users need to rapidly, automatically, and efficiently distribute and sync files across a large number of servers (or other devices) in real-time or on a schedule.
+Resilio Platform can do that–but so can Resilio Sync, an entry-level Resilio product.
+Resilio Platform is designed for larger-scale scenarios where IT or DevOps users need to rapidly, automatically, and efficiently distribute and sync files across a large number of servers (or other devices) in real-time or on a schedule.
 At least that’s why many enterprise customers use Resilio.
 Many of those customers are on Linux–and sync’ing many number of Linux servers.

 Resilio is also well suited for use cases such as: